 • information in relation to which the Trustee owes a duty of no disclosure to another person.

-The National Privacy Principles do not require legalsuper to provide an individual with access to his/her personal information in certain circumstances.
+The Australian Privacy Principles do not require legalsuper to provide you with access to your personal information in certain circumstances.

-In compliance with the National Privacy Principles, legalsuper will not provide individuals with access to their personal information:
+In compliance with the Australian Privacy Principles, legalsuper will not provide you with access to your personal information:

 • where providing access would pose a serious and imminent threat to the life or health of any individual;